 • No (large scale) BESS is areas zoned for residential - industrial only

-• Setbacks of 3,200 feet from homes, hospitals, schools, other sensitive receptors.
+• Significant setbacks from homes, hospitals, schools, other sensitive receptors.

 • No projects in Very High Fire Severity Zones.